 - Location: Quincy, WA

 Looking to change up your annual camping trip?
 Stay in a yurt!
-Overlooking the Columbia River Gorge, Cave B Inn & Spa Resort offers an awesome vacation experience with their Desert Yurts.
+Overlooking the Columbia River Gorge, Sagecliffe Resort & Spa offers an awesome vacation experience with their Desert Yurts.
 Enjoy the modern amenities of a hotel while staying in the great outdoors!
 Head over to the on-site Tendrils Restaurant to dig into some artisanal cheeses.
 Relax under a “constellation ceiling,” enjoy a massage, or receive a facial at the Spa at Sagecliffe.
 Chip the day away at any of the three local golf courses like Colockum Ridge Golf Course, an 18-hole, valued-priced course.
 You can find tons of activities near these luxurious tents, too, such as wine tasting at Cave B Estate Winery, a horseshoe pit, hiking paths, and a swimming pool.
-Head over to the on-site Tendrils Restaurant to dig into some artisanal cheeses.
-And when you’re ready to turn in, you can gaze at the stars through your yurt’s skydome!
+Marvel at Washington’s state gem, petrified wood, by visiting Ginkgo Petrified Forest & Wanapum Recreation Area.
+When you’re ready to turn in, you can gaze at the stars through your yurt’s skydome!

 - Location: Idaho Springs, CO

 When you drive along the Mount Evans Scenic Byway, the views won’t be the only thing that takes your breath away.
 As the highest paved road in the U.S., the elevation maxes out at 14,130 feet above sea level!
 But the views are worth the journey.
-This one-of-a-kind vacation offers wonders to behold, like Alpine lakes, gorgeous tree-lined slopes, and the Rocky Mountains are wonders to behold.
-Keep your eyes peeled for bighorn sheep and mountain goats!
+This one-of-a-kind vacation offers wonders to behold, like Alpine lakes, gorgeous tree-lined slopes, and the Rocky Mountains.
+Keep your eyes peeled for bighorn sheep and mountain goats.
 Stop at the summit platform to snap some beautiful pictures and smell that sweet mountain air.
-For a longer stay, spend some time exploring all the things to do in Idaho Springs and soak in the relaxing hot springs at the Indian Springs Resort, where pure mineral water flows directly into their pool and baths at 125°.
+For a longer stay, spend some time exploring all the things to do in Idaho Springs!
+Take a dip in the relaxing hot springs at Indian Springs Resort, where pure mineral water flows directly into their pool and baths at 125°.
 Go on an Upper Colorado Raft Float or an ATV Two-Seater Tour at Lawson Adventure Park & Resort.
 Or take a short walk over Clear Creek and some of Colorado’s historical mining adits to visit the Charlie Taylor Waterwheel.

 Explore the Colorado Rockies by Train